 Re-signing Tyler Johnson, Ondrej Palat, Jonathan Drouin is Lightning's big offseason challenge

+Los Angeles Kings defenseman Paul LaDue battles Tampa Bay Lightning left wing Jonathan Drouin for possession during the second period of Tuesday's game between the Tampa Bay Lightning and the LA Kings at Amalie Arena in Tampa.
 Can Tampa Bay afford to sign restricted free agents Tyler Johnson, Ondrej Palat and Jonathan Drouin with its remaining salary cap space?
 I'll believe it when I see it.
-In a perfect world, the Lightning would retain Palat, Johnson and Drouin.

 Add your comments below